jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_display_playback.md

  {% include note.html content="Playback data is not displayed for SQL Azure database connections." %}

- {% include tip.html content="On the Spotlight Home Page you can view the recent history of a single component.
-For more information, see Spotlight home page." %}
+ {% include tip.html content="On the Spotlight Overview page you can view the recent history of a single component." %}

 ## Configuration and deployment